-The fresh scent of pine cones add to the Christmas feel during the holidays.
-There are many ways to get that scent linger in your home, but the best way is to make mason jar candles using pine cones.
-Not only do they smell good, they make pretty decorations too!
+The fresh scent of pine cones adds to the Christmas feel during the holidays.
+There are many ways to get that scent to linger in your home, but the best way is to make mason jar candles using pine cones.

 - Mason Jars with Lid